Office Colour Psychology:

-Blog: Our Favourite Examples of Great Office Design
+Also Read: Our Favourite Examples of Great Office Design

 White = Clean & clinical ~ SEC Interiors - WK360 Project

-Emits feelings of authority and control but can also absorb natural light, so be careful!
-It can function as a rather mysterious colour with a sinister undertone, but on the other hand it can create a space of luxurious elegance when used as a complimentary accent (as pictured below).
+Emits feelings of authority and control but it can also absorb natural light, so be careful!
+It can function as a rather mysterious colour with a sinister undertone, but on the other hand, it can create a space of luxurious elegance when used as a complimentary accent (as pictured below).
 Whatever you do, mix it up with a varied palette; you don't want your offices looking like the Grim Reaper's HQ now do you?

 Black = Authority & Control ~ Image source: Interior Design / The Lux Home

-Blog: Clerkenwell Design Week 2017: The Latest Trends in Office Design
+Also Read: Clerkenwell Design Week 2017: The Latest Trends in Office Design

 Purple = royalty and ambition ~ SEC Interiors - Monarch Airlines Project